jeremie5/pregeometric-cosmogenesis/README.md

 # **A Pre-Geometric Substrate Model for the Emergence of Finite-Density Spacetime**

 **Logic by Jérémie Fréreault.
 Demonstration by AI.
-May be best viewed in VSCode.**
+Best viewed in VSCode.**

 ---